rabanti-github/NanoXLSX-experimental/README.md

 ![license](https://img.shields.io/github/license/rabanti-github/NanoXlsx.svg)
 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Frabanti-github%2FNanoXLSX.svg?type=shield)](https://app.fossa.com/projects/git%2Bgithub.com%2Frabanti-github%2FNanoXLSX?ref=badge_shield)

 **IMPORTANT!
 DO NOT LINK TO THIS REPOSITORY.
 IT IS JUST TO PERFORM TESTS ON GITHUB ACTIONS THAT MUST BE DONE ON MASTER.
-THE PROJECT IS WAS CREATED TO PREVENT COMMIT SPAMMING THE LIVE REPOSITORY.**
+THE PROJECT WAS CREATED TO PREVENT COMMIT SPAMMING THE LIVE REPOSITORY.**
 **THIS REPOSITORY CAN BE DELETED ANY TIME!**
 ---